-MEDA122 Medical Office Procedures
+MEDA122 Medical Office Procedure

-Offers students the opportunity to explore, study, and practice numerous administrative responsibilities associated with work in a medical office.
-This course focuses on career opportunities, professionalism, appointment scheduling, letter composition relevant to the medical office, telephone techniques, office management, banking duties, and patient account maintenance.
+Students explore, study, and practice numerous administrative responsibilities associated with work in a medical office, with a focus on career opportunities, professionalism, appointment scheduling, letter composition relevant to the medical office, telephone techniques, office management, banking duties, and patient account maintenance.
 Keyboarding ability is needed to complete course requirements.
-Prerequisite: ADMN111 and AH110.
-Note: A grade of C or better is required in order to take Medical Assistant Practicum.
+Prerequisite: ADMN122 and AH110 with C or better, placement into ENGL110.
+NOTE: A grade of C is required in order to take Medical Assistant Practicum.